Fiat 2401 Cansa

-The Fiat 2401 Cansa is an Italian trolleybus produced by Fiat.
+The Fiat 2401 Cansa is an Italian trolleybus model produced by Fiat in the 1950s.
+It involved a chassis built by Fiat, model 2401, and a body made by Cansa,(IT) of Novara, and was used by several Italian trolleybus systems.

 History

 The production of the trolleybus started in 1953.
-Fiat build this vehicle to satisfy the needs of the Italian trolleybus system.
 The bus had 21 seats and in total can take 70 people.
 The length of Fiat 2401 Cansa is 10,5 m and it had 2 special looking doors.
 There was a luggage space in the back of the trolleybus.